junged856/Wordhunt_Algo_Visualizer/README.md

 # wordhunt_algo_visualizer

-Visualization of a graphing algorithm that searches for words in a nxn grid of randomized letters
+Animated a graphing algorithm that searches for words in a nxn grid of randomized letters

 Modified a DFS algorithm to efficiently search for words within a graph of letters.